Avril-Cui/61040-portfolio/assignments/pset2.md

 state
     a set of Contexts with
         a used set of Strings
-        a dictionary Dictionary
+        a dictionary Dictionary // i.e., a set of common dictionary words

 actions
     generate (context: Context) : (nonce: String)
         requires: exists at least one word in the dictionary that is not included in the used set of Strings
-        effect: returns a word from the dictionary that is not already used by this context
+        effect: returns a word from the dictionary that is not already used by this context, and add this word to the used set of Strings
 ```

 # Part Two: Synchronizations for URL Shortening